dnanexus/wdlTools/doc/AutoCoercionsConsideredHarmful.md

 # Proposal

-While explicit coercions are useful and make sense, for example:
+Explicit coercions are useful and make sense, for example:
 ```
 File? x = y
 Array[File] af = ["a.txt", "b.txt"]
 ```

-I feel that auto-coercions are harmful.
-I suggest allowing explicit coercions, adding a few necessary stdlib function for type conversion, and disallowing automatic coercions.
-A few necessary stdlib functions are:
+However, auto-coercions can lead to unexpected behavior and costly/confusing job failures.
+We suggest allowing explicit coercions, adding a few necessary stdlib function for type conversion, and disallowing automatic coercions.
+A few necessary stdlib functions, written _a la Scala_, are:

 ```
 T?
 Some(T)